New heat pump technology is ready for your freezing winter, and it can heat your home with much less electricity than a

-Yes, air source heat pumps work below 20 degrees Fahrenheit—in fact, depending on the model you have, they can perform well below -10!
+Yes, air source heat pumps work below 20 degrees Fahrenheit—in fact, depending on the model you have, they can perform well below -15!
 If you’re worried—or if you live in Antarctica—you can get a cold-climate heat pump with a supplemental heating system in case of emergencies (the vast majority of people never need it).

 What temperature does a heat pump quit working?

 As long as your house is properly air-sealed and insulated, an air-source heat pump can perform well beyond temperatures of -13 degrees Fahrenheit!
 Some newer models can handle temps as low as -22 degrees.
 If you live in extreme cold, you may need to use supplemental heat, or what’s called a dual-fuel system (or consider switching to a ground-source heat pump).

 (And if you do choose to pair a heat pump with a supplemental heating system—although most homeowners don’t need to—it can be more efficient than traditional heating alone.)

 Are heat pumps efficient in cold weather?

 Yes!
 The latest research shows that heat pumps are up to three times more efficient in winter temperatures as traditional gas, heating oil, or electric systems.

 Do ductless heat pumps work in cold weather?

 Yes, ductless “mini-split” heat pumps are designed to work great in cold weather.
 They produce a fresh-feeling, continuously-circulating heat that people love.
 (And the mini-split system gives you precise room-by-room temperature control, so you can choose exactly the level of heat you need in every area of your home.
 Learn how mini splits work and how to camouflage a mini split unit.)

 Do heat pumps work in the Northeast US?

-Yes, a heat pump is an ideal HVAC choice in the Northeast—including New York, New Jersey, Maine and Massachusetts—because it’s the one climate control system that can do it all.
+Yes, a heat pump is an ideal HVAC choice in the Northeast—including New York, New Jersey, Maine, Massachusetts and more!—because it’s the one climate control system that can do it all.